 Best practice guidelines

 The West of England Evaluation Strategy Group have also developed two sets of best practice guidance on ethics and governance of service evaluation and patient and public involvement (PPI) in evaluation.
 This guidance is aimed at anyone conducting service evaluations in health and social care.

 Other evidence and evaluation partners

-- National Institute for Health Research Applied Research Collaboration – NIHR ARC West
+- Review the National Institute for Health Research Applied Research Collaboration – NIHR ARC West

-- Bristol, North Somerset and South Gloucestershire CCG Research and Evidence Team
+- Visit the website of Bristol, North Somerset and South Gloucestershire CCG’s Research and Evidence Team

 - Visit the website of the University of the West of England’s Centre for Health and Clinical Research